VincentZalzal/noisy/README.md

 # noisy

-`vz::Noisy` is a type you can use to quickly check which special member function (constructors, assignment operators, destructors) are being called by a block of code.
+`vz::Noisy` is a type you can use to quickly check which special member functions (constructors, assignment operators, destructors) are being called by a block of code.

 ## Requirements